Aaryan-Thakur/tsx-java-26Feb2023/README.md

 NOTE-

-1.8080 is the port number which can vary make sure you use port number you want appropirately
+1.8080 is the port number which can vary make sure you use port number you want appropriately

 2.All errors will be logged to log/erros.log